California state employees can keep using TikTok, for now

 San Diego Republican Senator Brian Jones introduced the bill alongside Democratic State Senator Bill Dodd.
 Several lawmakers from across the aisle threw their support behind Sb-74.
 Legislators even added an urgency clause, which would have made the bill take effect the moment Governor Gavin Newsom signed his name on it.

-Ultimately, Senators Dodd and Jones decided to delay the bill to allow more time to consider any proposed amendmentys, according to a spokesperson from Senator Dodd's office.
+Ultimately, Senators Dodd and Jones decided to delay the bill to allow more time to consider any proposed amendments, according to a spokesperson from Senator Dodd's office.

 Dodd's spokesperson said Newsom's office also reached out about SB 74.